Code-Institute-Submissions/bike_builder/README.md

 ## Technologies used

-Django: full-stack framework
+* Django: full-stack framework

-HTML5 and CSS3: website content and appearance
+* HTML5 and CSS3: website content and appearance

-Python: backend coding
+* Python: backend coding

-Javascript (jQuery): payment validation and displaying active navbar tab
+* Javascript (jQuery): payment validation and displaying active navbar tab

-SQLite: database
+* SQLite: database

-Python libraries: including pillow (allowing use of images), arrow (to display readable, human-friendly dates and times), and tinymce (a Javascript HTML WYSIWYG editor used for writing posts in the forum).
+* Python libraries: including pillow (allowing use of images), arrow (to display readable, human-friendly dates and times), and tinymce (a Javascript HTML WYSIWYG editor used for writing posts in the forum).
 A complete list of Python libraries can be found in the requirements.txt file.

-Bootstrap: navbar, modal, carousel, forms, responsiveness.
+* Bootstrap: navbar, modal, carousel, forms, responsiveness.

-Font Awesome: for a variety of icons.
+* Font Awesome: for a variety of icons.

+## Testing

+Extensive manual testing has taken place throughout the development of the site.
+Every time some new functionality was added or existing functionality amended, testing took place.
+A number of browsers have been used for the testing, including Google Chrome, Microsoft Edge and Mozilla Firefox.

+There is also a suite of tests which was written to test certain functionality of the site, but coverage is not 100%.
+I would have liked to spend more time writing test scripts but ran out of time at the end of the project.
+Testing is certainly an area I would like to develop in the future and I intend to return to this project and extend the test coverage to as close to 100% as I can.

+The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths of 320px and smaller.

-## Deployment and testing
+## Deployment

 The site has been deployed to the hosting platform Heroku (link at the top of the page).

-A suite of tests has been written to test certain functionality of the site.
-Coverage is not 100% but extensive manual testing has been exhaustively conducted in a number of browsers.

-The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths of 320px and smaller.
+Steps required by a developer to set up this project locally, including setting up the heroku configuration, choosing the right settings file, uploading data to the database in heroku, creating migrations, etc.